Ajaero emerges NLC President, threatens strike over fuel, naira scarcity

 “To this end, we shall work assiduously with our various affiliates and partners to strengthen our industrial unions.
 Our strength as a labour centre is built on the strength and capacities of our affiliates and with this understanding: we shall embark on deliberate campaigns to make our Unions stronger and more viable.

-“We, therefore, urge Nigerian politicians to learn from what we have done in our leadership recruitment process; the ability to heal our wounds, build bridges, show tolerance and stand together to push the cause of Nigerian workers further amid countervailing pressures.
+“We therefore urge Nigerian politicians to learn from what we have done in our leadership recruitment process; the ability to heal our wounds, build bridges, show tolerance and stand together to push the cause of Nigerian workers further in the midst of countervailing pressures.

-“Our values, traditions and indeed the organisation is more important to us than personal interests so, the lives of Nigerians and the survival of the nation within the context of equity, fairness and greater inclusivity should be more important than the ambitions of our politicians, especially as this year’s general elections approach.
+“Our values, traditions and indeed the organisation is more important to us than personal interests so, the lives of Nigerians and the survival of the nation within the context of equity, fairness and greater inclusivity should be more important than the ambitions of our politicians especially as this year’s general elections approaches.

 “Our nation, comrades is currently at the edge of the precipice!
 It is our responsibility to pull it back!
-NLC led by our team will lead the charge toward assisting the nation rebuild.
+NLC led by our team will lead the charge towards assisting the nation rebuild.

-“Governance ought to provide comfort for the citizenry so, it pains us to witness the increasing frustrations Nigerians have had to go through in the last few months just to fuel their cars and generators, the new phenomenon of black market Naira-buying our monies at a discount from illegal brokers”, he said.
+“Governance ought to provide comfort for the citizenry so, it pains us to witness the increasing frustrations Nigerians have had to go through in the last few months just to fuel their cars and generators, the new phenomenon of black market Naira-buying our own monies at a discount from illegal brokers”,he said.

+Meanwhile, President Muhammadu Buhari has congratulated Ajaero on his emergence as the new president of the Nigeria Labour Congress, NLC.

+The President also hailed the National Executive Committee of the NLC on the success of the congress that produced the new leadership.

 Recover your password.